 I wandered lonely as a cloud.

 Remus stared up at the sky, transfixed by the moon shining through a thin grey veil of altostratus clouds.
-Although the theme of Wordsworth's lyric poem was nature's beauty uplifting the human spirit, the words usually came to mind when he was feeling down.
+Although the theme of William Wordsworth's lyric poem was nature's beauty uplifting the human spirit, the words usually came to mind when he was feeling low.

 He lay on the dock, the dwindling heat of sun-kissed boards warming his back while the October breeze swept across the loch to chill his face.
 He'd left Hogwarts three months ago, joining Greyback's pack to spy for the Order.
 So far, he'd learned "domesticated" wolves like him were mistrusted, and he missed his friends, but nothing of value.
 He hadn't even discovered why the pack had roamed to a deserted cottage in Perth until Greyback returned that morning with a new packmate—a ten-year-old girl named Jane.